-Veteran professional guitarist and songwriter with two decades of experience on stage & in studio as an artist, sideman, and producer.
+Veteran professional guitarist & songwriter with two decades of experience on stage & in studio as an artist, sideman, and producer.
+Signed with Spectra Music Group.
 I've worked with a multitude of artists across a variety of genres and always take great pleasure and care in crafting parts which will best serve the song and overall production.

-Hi guys - I'm a guitarist, singer, and songwriter from New York City.
+Hi all - I'm Scott, and I'm a guitarist, singer, and songwriter from New York City.

-I'm the guitarist and one of the primary songwriters in Bulletproof Messenger - a modern electronic rock group with millions of streams across the world, as well as a slew of national and international touring experience alongside the likes of Incubus, Fuel, Collective Soul, Karnivool, and more.
+I'm the guitarist and one of the primary songwriters in Bulletproof Messenger - a modern electronic rock group where I also picked up a bunch of touring experience alongside the likes of Incubus, Fuel, Collective Soul, Karnivool, and more.

-I've released an LP and several singles as a solo artist to a good deal of positive acclaim for the writing, production, and arrangement.
+I've released two LPs and several singles as a solo artist to a good deal of positive acclaim for the writing, production, and arrangement (Scott Martin & The Grand Disaster, Storm of the Century, The Good The Bad and The Ugly theme for guitar)

-For the last decade I've also worked with the Hank Lane Entertainment Agency as the guitarist and vocalist in the Bobby Attiko Band - one of the premier corporate bands in the country.
+I've also worked with the Hank Lane Entertainment Agency as the guitarist and vocalist for one of the premier corporate bands in the country.
 This has given me a back catalog of thousands of known songs, which has in turn given me the ability to play and understand a wide variety of genres and styles.

-Working as a session/live guitarist in the NYC area, I perform between 200-250 shows a year.
-I've collaborated on music with Adrian Grenier of Entourage, Ammo Hall of MTV, and am also currently the guitarist for Jessie Wagner (Lenny Kravitz/Kid Rock/Chic) on Steven Van Zandt’s Wicked Cool Records label.
+Working as a session/live guitarist in the NYC area, I perform something like 200-250 shows a year.
+I'm currently the guitarist for Jessie Wagner (Lenny Kravitz/Kid Rock/Chic) on Steven Van Zandt’s Wicked Cool Records label, and am myself signed to Spectra Music Group.

 ReviewsEndorse Scott Martin